awsdocs/iam-user-guide/doc_source/access_policies_understand-policy-summary.md

 1. The **SummaryAllElements** policy is one of several policies that are attached to the user\.
 The policy is expanded in order to view the policy summary\.

 1. If the policy does not grant permissions to all the actions, resources, and conditions defined in the policy, then a warning or error banner appears at the top of the page\.
 The policy summary then includes details about the problem\.
-To learn how policy summaries help you to understand and troubleshoot the permissions that your policy grants, see [[ERROR] BAD/MISSING LINK TEXT](troubleshoot_policies.md#policy-summary-not-grant-permissions)\.
+To learn how policy summaries help you to understand and troubleshoot the permissions that your policy grants, see [My Policy Does Not Grant the Expected Permissions](troubleshoot_policies.md#policy-summary-not-grant-permissions)\.

 1. Use the **Policy summary** and **\{ \} JSON** buttons to toggle between the policy summary and the JSON policy document\.